 Figure 2.
 Sensitivity analysis for I(t) peak and total cumulative incidence for the five intervention scenarios.
-This was conducted for the following model parameters: A) Intervention trigger day, B) Target R0 magnitude for the intervention and C) Intervention duration (days).
+This was conducted for the following model parameters: A) Intervention trigger day, B) Target β(t) magnitude for the intervention and C) Intervention duration (days).
 Note that for A) and B) scenarios are comparable for a specific parameter value, with the duration of scenario 2, 3, 4 and 5 being doubled to ensure similar intervention magnitudes across all scenarios.
 This was not possible for C) and therefore scenarios are not comparable for a particular intervention duration value.
 Instead this sensitivity analysis should only be used to identify optimums for each scenario and not for comparison.

 An optimum intervention trigger day of X–to–X and X–to–X days was identified for the five scenarios to minimise the I(t) peak and the total cumulative incidence outcome measures respectively (Figure 2A).
 A narrow optimal parameter space to minimise the I(t) peak was observed for scenarios 1, 2, 3 and 4, with non-optimal deviations from this optimum rapidly increasing the I(t) peak.
 Scenario 5 possessed a much wider optimal intervention trigger day range (X-to-X) and was therefore less sensitive to non-optimal values with regards to the two outcome measures.
 A wider optimum parameter space was observed with the total cumulative incidence compared to the I(t) peak for all scenarios.